Uniform Mordell-Lang Plus Bogomolov: Introduction

-The Mordell-Lang conjecture, proved in a sequence of papers by Faltings, Vojta and many others, states that if an integral subvariety $X$ of $A$ is not a \emph{coset} (i.e. a translate of an abelian subvariety by a point), then $X\cap\Gamma'$\footnote{By which we mean $X(\bar\QQ)\cap\Gamma'$, intersecting as subsets of $A(\bar\QQ)$.} is not Zariski dense in $X$.
-On the other hand, the Bogomolov conjecture proved by Ullmo and S. Zhang, says that if $X$ is not a \emph{torsion coset} (i.e. a translate of an abelian subvariety by a torsion point), then there is some $\epsilon>0$ such that the set of small points
+The Mordell-Lang conjecture, proved in the case of abelian varieties by Faltings \cite{Faltings83,Faltings}, Vojta \cite{Vojta91} and Raynaud \cite{Raynaud:ML}, states that, if an integral subvariety $X$ of $A$ is not a \emph{coset}, i.e. a translate of an abelian subvariety by a closed point, then the intersection $X(\bar\QQ)\cap\Gamma'$ is not Zariski dense in $X$.

+Now assume moreover that $A$ is equipped with a N\'eron--Tate height $\hat h:A(\bar\QQ)\rightarrow \RR_{\geq0}$.
+The Bogomolov conjecture proved by Ullmo \cite{Ullmo98} and S. Zhang \cite{Zhang98}, states that if $X$ is not a \emph{torsion coset} which is a translate of an abelian subvariety by a torsion point, then there is some $\epsilon>0$ such that the set of small points

 is not Zariski dense in $X$.